 "Yes, but..."

-"And leadership positioning will showcase your expertise and vision?"
+"And leadership positioning will showcase expertise and vision?"

 I turned back to face them.

-"You're telling the same story four times to four audiences who actually have more overlap than you realize."
+"You're telling the same story four times to four audiences who actually overlap more than you realize."

-Nobody spoke for about thirty seconds.
-I could see wheels turning, faces changing expression as they started connecting the dots I'd drawn on the whiteboard.
+Nobody spoke for thirty seconds.
+I could see faces changing expression as they started connecting the dots I'd drawn on the whiteboard.

 "So what are you suggesting?"
 Marc finally asked.

-Instead of four separate campaigns, I proposed one integrated content strategy:
+Instead of four separate campaigns, I proposed one integrated strategy:

 Behind-the-scenes documentary content showing real employees solving real customer problems.
-This would serve as authentic recruitment material, customer proof points, sales case studies, and leadership positioning simultaneously.
+Serves as authentic recruitment material, customer proof points, sales case studies, and leadership positioning simultaneously.

 Customer success stories featuring both client results and the team members who delivered them.
-Recruitment gold, customer acquisition content, sales presentation material, and thought leadership all in one.
+Recruitment gold.
+Customer acquisition content.
+Sales presentation material.
+Thought leadership.
+All in one.

-Executive interviews conducted in the context of actual work environments and customer interactions.
-Not studio-shot talking heads, but authentic leadership moments that served multiple strategic purposes.
+Executive interviews conducted in actual work environments and customer interactions.
+Not studio-shot talking heads.
+Authentic leadership moments serving multiple strategic purposes.

 Original plan: €103,000 for four separate campaigns, each serving one business objective.